IdeoGuardian/IdeoGuardian.github.io/README.md

 *"The future is not a preset path, but a garden of possibilities we cultivate together."*

+## 📄 License

+This work is protected under dual licensing:

+1. **Copyright (c) 2025 Identity Guardian Project**
+   All rights reserved.
+See full copyright notice for details.

+2. **Creative Commons License**
+   This work is also licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).

+For permissions and inquiries, please contact: Ideo_Guardian@proton.me

 ## 📢 Stay Tuned

 Something is emerging.